dgroomes/electron-playground/realistic/README.md

     * DONE Combine config
     * ABANDON (No this is too odd) Consider starting Electron Forge from the Node API instead of the CLI via start script.
 I'd like to get rid of the
       `forge.config.ts` file if possible.
 The project plugin is the monolithic entity, including config.
-* [ ] IN PROGRESS Drop the `WebpackConfig.ts` code and use my own webpack config (this is phase 2 of the overall custom plugin)
+* [x] DONE Drop the `WebpackConfig.ts` code and use my own webpack config (this is phase 2 of the overall custom plugin)
     * DONE Remove `@electron-forge/plugin-webpack` and wholesale copy over the needed code.
 I will gradually rewrite it.
     * DONE (it's not even used; maybe it was used for the native rebuilding which is something I also don't want) The AssetRelocatorPatch is a particularly nasty implementation detail.
 I don't really want to maintain it.